dalewis/dalewis.github.io/_posts/2017-04-03-adversarial-mnist.markdown

   </div>
 </div>

-Following are some results from an adversarial noise limit of 0.05.
+Here are some results from a different run with an adversarial noise limit of 0.05.
 The full table can be found in [the Appendix](#full_results_0_05), but there were a few standouts:

 <div id="results_0_05">
 <table class="results">